This post may contain affiliate links. Please read our disclosure policy.

 How To Make A Pineapple Upside Down Cake

-four photos showing how to make a pineapple upside down cake.
+four photos showing how to make a small pineapple upside down cake.
 Melted butter and sugar in a white bowl, a pineapple and cherry on top of the melted butter, cake batter in a bowl, and the batter being poured over the fruit.

 a small pineapple upside down cake with a fork on the side of the plate.